Xfinity hack affects nearly 36 million customers. Here's what to know.

 A security breach at Comcast-owned Xfinity has exposed the personal data of nearly all the internet provider's customers, including account usernames, passwords and answers to their security questions.

 Comcast said in a filing with Maine's attorney general's office that the hack affect 35.8 million people, with the media and technology giant notifying customers of the attack through its website and by email, the company said Monday.
-The intrusion stems from a vulnerability in software from cloud computing company Citrix, which Xfinity and many other companies use, according to Comcast.
+The intrusion stems from a vulnerability in software from cloud computing company Citrix, according to Comcast.

 Although Citrix patched the vulnerability in October, Xfinity learned that unauthorized users gained access to its internal systems sometime between October 16 and October 19, revealing customer data.
 For some people, that included their names, contact information, account usernames and passwords, birthdates, parts of their Social Security numbers and answers to their security questions.